 - we will share delegate lists with events venues (where the event is not held at the Paul Mellon Centre);

-- we will share personal information such as your name, contact details and financial and credit card information with Eventbrite, our ticketing service provider and Zoom, our digital events interface
+- we will share personal information such as your name; contact details; and financial and credit card information with Eventbrite, our ticketing service provider and Zoom, our digital events interface

 Personal data shared with others in relation to grants and fellowships